AynmShawn4/BigData/assignment3.md

 <br>640K	cs489-2016w-AynmShawn4-a3-index-shakespeare/part-r-00003
 <br>648K	cs489-2016w-AynmShawn4-a3-index-shakespeare/part-r-00004
 <br>3.8M	cs489-2016w-AynmShawn4-a3-index-shakespeare
-The compressed version is about 3.8M
+<br>The compressed version is about 3.8M

 </li>